revlum/android-sdk/README.md

 Before we can get started with implementing the SDK, you should retrieve your API Key for your integration from the Revlum Dashboard.

 ## 1. Add gradle dependency
-Either use jitpack by, for example (more info at https://jitpack.io/):
+Either use jitpack, for example (more info at https://jitpack.io/):

 ```
    repositories {